Decision Maker Pro for Jira Cloud

 New Device Purchase

 Looking at getting a new phone?
-Work out what you are looking for in a phone and enter them as criteria.
-Adjust the importance of each criteria to suit your desires and enter.
-That's it, you now know which phone to get
+Work out what features you are looking for in a phone and enter them as criteria.
+Adjust the importance of each criteria to suit your desires.
+Score the criteria for phone and that's it, you now know which one to get

 The Decision Register separates the decisions into three lanes: Creating, In Progress and Completed